sparker888/wri-case-study/src/app/page.md

 {% /table %}

-The bottom line is that the new WRI website helped to increase attendance to the event by 32%!
+There you have it.
+The newly redesigned WRI website helped to increase attendance to the event by 32%!
 We're extremely pleased with this result and look forward to growing attendance even more with future additions and improvements to the site.

 Thanks for checking out my case study!
 Please use the links at the top and sides for more details.